symmetriccurve/portfolio-2.0/src/myInterview/my-interview.md

 ### How do you keep up with the technologies ?
 I think there is no other industry that is changing as rapidly as software development😭.
 I set aside at-least 30 minutes 🕔 🕠 of my time to keep up to date with the technologies.
 I avidly follow 🐶hacker news for all my tech updates, each news link takes to different websites.

 I look at stackoverflow top questions🔥, I also love to read popular medium stories from the developers from top tech companies.

-and yeah, I also catch up with 🎶 🎵podcasts if I am sick of reading 😅.
+And yeah, I also catch up with 🎶 🎵podcasts if I am sick of reading 😅.

 ---

 ### What do you look for when you do a code review?